“Adaptability is not imitation. It means the power of resistance and assimilation.”- Mahatma Gandhi

 Given below are some formidable challenges in implementing adaptive leadership.

-• Some people don’t want to let go of policies that were introduced when their organization just started its operations
+- Some people don’t let go of policies that are introduced when their organization starts its operations

-While adaptive leadership is about teamwork and collaboration, the fact is that only a handful of leaders have an open-minded approach to take in other people’s suggestions who fail to agree with them.
+While adaptive leadership is about teamwork and collaboration, the fact is that only a handful of leaders have an open-minded approach to taking in other people’s suggestions who fail to agree with them.

 Let’s take a look at a few real-life adaptive leadership examples that were used by leaders to bring out the best in their employees, which eventually benefited the organization as a whole.